What is vasculitis?

 - DIF is often negative in cutaneous polyarteritis nodosa and ANCA-positive vasculitis

 Screening tests are requested to identify any underlying cause and to determine the extent of involvement of internal organs.
-These may be suggested by the history and symptoms.
+The history and symptoms may suggest these.
 Patients should have:

 - Urinalysis, looking for protein, blood and glomerular casts